rafacanical/portfolio/src/pages/posts/go-function-to-check-if-string-contains-prefix.md

 ---
+setup: ''
-title: 'Go function to check if string contains prefix'
+title: Go function to check if string contains prefix
-publishDate: 2021-02-25T09:15:00Z
-tag: Go
+publishdate: 25 Feb 2021
+description: This is how to quickly check if a certain string contains a specific prefix.
+This is usefull when you're checking commands for example.
+layout: ../../layouts/BlogPost.astro
 ---

 This is how to quickly check if a certain string contains a specific prefix.
 This is usefull when you're checking commands for example.